Gluten-Free Vegan Corn Muffins

 Instructions

-- In a large bowl, mix cornmeal, baking powder, salt.
+- In a large bowl, mix cornmeal, baking powder, and salt.
 In a smaller bowl combine, almond milk, maple syrup, apple sauce, coconut oil and flax seed.

 - Allow to cool and store in an airtight container.